 I am Senior Lecturer in Early Modern History at the University of Manchester since September 2018.
 Beforehand, I held a postdoctoral position as a Swiss National Science Foundation/ Arts and Humanities Research Council Research Associate in Early Modern European Object History at the University of Cambridge (2016–18).
 In Cambridge, I have also been a Research Associate at St John's College.
 I received the PhD from the Freie Universität Berlin (summa cum laude) after having been enrolled at the Dahlem Research School’s doctoral degree programme 'History and Cultural Studies'.
 After finishing my PhD, which won the Friedrich Meinecke Prize, I was a Herzog Ernst Postdoctoral Fellow at the Research Centre Gotha, University of Erfurt, in 2015.

-Born and raised in Erfurt, I have studied History and various minor subjects at the Freie Universität Berlin, the Università Ca'Fosari Venice, and the Warburg Institute London.
+I have studied History and various minor subjects at the Freie Universität Berlin, the Università Ca'Fosari Venice, and the Warburg Institute London.
 During these years, I was also an intern, undergraduate research assistant, and freelancer at the Freie Universität Berlin's Faculty of History, the Duchess Anna Amalia Library Weimar, and the German Historical Institutes in Rome and London.

 (Affective Artefacts events in 2019 and 2020)